 - 93% of children live in environments with air pollution levels above WHO guidelines

 The government estimates the number of people killed by long-term exposure to air pollution in the UK to be as high as 30,000 a year.
 No direct link to an individual death had ever been made until now.

 Since 2015, several car manufacturers have been under investigation for diesel emissions fraud.
 It is alleged that they fitted illegal ‘defeat devices’ to cheat emissions tests and enable their vehicles to enter the market despite emitting much higher emissions than are allowed by the EU Regulations.

 Mercedes-Benz, Fiat Chrysler Automobiles, Volkswagen and the Renault Nissan Mitsubishi Alliance are among the vehicle manufacturers believed to be implicated in the scandal.
 It is claimed that some vehicles have been producing up to 40 times the legal limit of emissions for many years.

 The environmental repercussions of excess emissions have been widely discussed, but the alarming effects on the health of children like Ella are often overlooked.

 Air pollution has been proven to worsen respiratory conditions, especially in children.
 The WHO has noted 6,800 deaths per year can be attributed in some way to excess pollution.
 Cars and vans contribute to the problem by releasing emissions far above what is allowed.

 “Air pollution is a very real problem both in the UK and further afield.
-We hope the findings of the inquest will make car manufacturers, and other major contributors to this issue, think twice about their actions” said Tom Goodhead, Managing Partner of PGMBM.
+We hope the findings of the inquest will make car manufacturers, and other major contributors to this issue, think twice about their actions” said Tom Goodhead, Global Managing Partner.

 “Knowing that Ella’s death could have been prevented if she wasn’t living in such a heavily polluted area is shocking.
-At PGMBM, we are litigating against vehicle manufacturers who we believe must do more to prevent similar tragedies taking place.”
+We are litigating against vehicle manufacturers who we believe must do more to prevent similar tragedies taking place.”